 Since the Softball Field will be natural Bermuda grass, it is important for the construction of the playing surface to start as soon as possible so the grass will be established prior to the 1996 softball season.
-Therefore, dividing the project into two stages, with Stage One being the playing field, and Stage Two being the grandstand, ticket building, and related facilities, insures that the grandstand and adjacent building receive proper attention for design, aesthetics, and cost, including input from the Campus Master Plan Committee, while not delaying the earliest possible construction of the playing field.
+Therefore, it would be beneficial to divide the project into two stages, with Stage One being the playing field, and Stage Two being the grandstand, ticket building, and related facilities.
+Staging the project will insure that the grandstand and adjacent building receive proper attention for design, aesthetics, and cost, including input from the Campus Master Plan Committee, while not delaying the earliest possible construction of the playing field.

-Unexpended Plant Funds will be appropriated for the project with the understanding that U. T. Austin plans to raise funds from private sources for a large part, if not all, of the cost.
+It is recommended that Unexpended Plant Funds be appropriated for the project with the understanding that U. T. Austin plans to raise funds from private sources for a large part, if not all, of the cost.

-Approval of this item amends the FY 1994-1999 Capital Improvement Plan and the FY 1995 Capital Budget with regard to funding sources.
+Approval of this item will amend the FY 1994-1999 Capital Improvement Plan and the FY 1995 Capital Budget with regard to funding sources.

-- 5. U. T. Brownsville Science and Engineering Technology Building (Project No. 902-815); U. T. San Antonio -Downtown Building (Project No. 401-818); and U. T. Health Science Center - San Antonio - Health Sciences Building Program - Allied Health/Research Building (Project No. 402-827): Additional Appropriation Therefor and Approval of Use of Revenue Financing System Parity Debt, Receipt of Certificate, and Finding of Fact with Regard to Financial Capacity.--The Facilities Planning and Construction Committee recommended and the Board appropriated from Tuition Revenue Bond Proceeds an additional: - a. \$19,325,000 to The University of Texas at Brownsville Science and Engineering Technology Building for total project funding of \$23,875,000.
-Previous appropriations for this project had been \$4,175,000 from Tuition Revenue Bond Proceeds plus an allocation of \$375,000 in gifts and grants from Texas Southmost College related to the associated Thermal Energy Plant. - b. \$16,030,000 to The University of Texas at San Antonio Downtown Building for total project funding of \$20,000,000.
-Previous appropriations for this project had been \$3,970,000 from Tuition Revenue Bond Proceeds. - c. \$17,690,000 to The University of Texas Health Science Center at San Antonio -Health Sciences Building Program - Allied Health/Research Building for total project funding of \$19,000,000.
-Previous appropriations for this project had been \$1,310,000 from Tuition Revenue Bond Proceeds.
+5. U. T. Brownsville - Science and Engineering Technology Building (Project No. 902-815); U. T. San Antonio -Downtown Building (Project No. 401-818); and U. T. Health Science Center - San Antonio - Health Sciences Building Program - Allied Health/Research Building (Project No. 402-827): Request for Additional Appropriation Therefor and Approval of Use of Revenue Financing System Parity Debt, Receipt of Certificate, and Finding of Fact with Regard to Financial Capacity.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Business Affairs that the U. T. Board of Regents appropriate from Tuition Revenue Bond Proceeds an additional:

+- a. \$19,325,000 to U. T. Brownsville Science and Engineering Technology Building for total project funding of \$23,875,000.
+Previous appropriations for this project have been \$4,175,000 from Tuition Revenue Bond Proceeds plus an allocation of \$375,000 in gifts and grants from Texas Southmost College related to the associated Thermal Energy Plant. - b. \$16,030,000 to U. T. San Antonio -Downtown Building for total project funding of \$20,000,000.
+Previous appropriations for this project have been \$3,970,000 from Tuition Revenue Bond Proceeds.

+\$17,690,000 to U. T. Health Science Center - San Antonio - Health Sciences Building Program - Allied Health/Research Building for total project funding of \$19,000,000.
+Previous appropriations for this project have been \$1,310,000 from Tuition Revenue Bond Proceeds.

-In compliance with Section 5 of the Amended and Restated Master Resolution Establishing The University of Texas System Revenue Financing System, adopted by the U. T. Board of Regents on February 14, 1991, and amended on October 8, 1993, and upon delivery of the Certificate of an Authorized Representative as set out on Page 201, the Board resolved that:
+The Chancellor also concurs in the recommendation of the Executive Vice Chancellor for Business Affairs that, in compliance with Section 5 of the Amended and Restated Master Resolution Establishing The University of Texas System Revenue Financing System, adopted by the U. T. Board of Regents on February 14, 1991, and amended on October 8, 1993, and upon delivery of the Certificate of an Authorized Representative as set out on Page FPCC - 15, the U. T. Board of Regents resolves that: